-The greater sage grouse (centrocercus urophasianus), native to the shrub-steppe ecosystem of Eastern Washington’s Columbia Basin, depends upon their brown, black, and white coloring for camouflage.
+The greater sage-grouse (centrocercus urophasianus), native to the shrub-steppe ecosystem of Eastern Washington’s Columbia Basin, depend upon their brown, black and white coloring for camouflage.

-Unlike many types of birds, sage grouse live primarily on the ground.
+Unlike many types of birds, sage-grouse live primarily on the ground.
 They are omnivores, eating plants and insects that live and grow under sagebrush and other shrubs and grasses in the shrub-steppe.
-As oligates to sagebrush, these grouse require healthy, connected sagebrush habitat to survive.
+These grouse require healthy, connected sagebrush habitat to survive.

 Historically, these large grouse were abundant throughout Eastern Washington.
 Today, only two isolated breeding populations remain; one in Douglas and Grant counties and another in Kittitas and Yakima counties.
 Sporadic sightings also occur in Okanogan, Lincoln and Benton counties.